Monitoring and testing for chronic wasting disease

 Annual targeted surveillance

-Each year, we identify priority CWD surveillance areas using a risk model, expert input and information from other jurisdictions.
-Ontario’s risk model is based on known risk factors linked to the spread of CWD.
-These risk factors are:
+Each year, we identify priority areas for surveillance using a risk model, expert input and information from other jurisdictions.
+Ontario’s risk model is based on known risk factors linked to the spread of CWD, including:

 - proximity to neighbouring outbreaks